berkbavas/CryptoStuff/README.md

 # Cryptographic Algorithms and Attacks

-This repository consists of some cryptographic algorithms and attacks.
-The algorithms are written in ``Java 8``.
+The project implements few cryptographic algorithms and attacks in ``Java 8``.

 You may use ``mvn compile`` and ``mvn test`` commands in order to run the tests.